Before a vehicle can be exported from Japan, it needs to be de-registered through the Japanese Transport Authority (MLIT).

 Also worth noting is that cars that were exported from Japan while still within their first 3 year period of registration, or just after this has run out, will not have any km readings shown on the Export Certificate.

-If you are buying a Japanese import that is already in your country, it is good to bear in mind that the Japanese Export Certificate can be easily faked or altered by a dishonest seller, so you should only trust the original watermarked document.
+If you are buying a Japanese import that is already in your country, it is worth bearing in mind that the Japanese Export Certificate can be easily faked or altered by a dishonest seller, so you should only trust the original watermarked document.

-It is also important to be aware that for newer cars that were only registered once (when new with zero kms) then exported from Japan without re-registration, the Export Certificate will not provide any km data.
+It is also important to be aware that for newer cars that were only registered once (when new with zero kms) then exported from Japan before re-registration (not yet three years old), the Export Certificate will not provide any km data.
 This allows dishonest sellers to falsify the kms to any figure they wish and still supply you the original Export Certificate without fear of getting caught.

 Clearly, without obtaining the auction records independently, the potential buyer would never have known this information.